tdwg/cd/README.md

 │
 ├── reference
-│   ├── crosswalks              : Crosswalks of existing and previous collection descriptions standards and initiatives │   ├── use_cases               : Documentated use cases for a collection descriptions standard │   └── REFERENCE_LINKS.md      : Links to relevant information resources (publications, sites etc) │
+│   ├── crosswalks              : Crosswalks of existing and previous collection descriptions standards and initiatives │   ├── use_cases               : Documented use cases for a collection descriptions standard │   └── REFERENCE_LINKS.md      : Links to relevant information resources (publications, sites etc) │
 ├── standard